All-GPAC baseball, softball teams announced

 Morningside finished the regular season in third play, going 36-16.

-The Hauff Mid-Anerica Pitcher of the Year went to Aaron Forrest of Doane, and his coach, Josh Oltmans, was named the manager of the year.
+The Hauff Mid-America Pitcher of the Year went to Aaron Forrest of Doane, and his coach, Josh Oltmans, was named the manager of the year.

 The player of the year went to Concordia's Joey Grabanski.